Skip to content

 3. How is Adaptive Learning Different from Personalized Learning?

-Personalized learning, just like adaptive learning takes learners on a specific learning path.
-But the difference is that in the case of personalized learning, it is not dynamic.
-For instance, sales professionals in Asia are offered a personalized course on selling skills relevant to the sales skills in their region.
+For personalized learning, sales professionals in Asia are offered a course on selling skills relevant to the sales skills in their region.
 So, as soon as a learner selects the region he/she is in, the relevant content is displayed.

 Adaptive learning takes this concept a notch further.
 Even among sales professionals located in the same area and accessing the same course, each learner is provided with specific information that is needed to improve their sales skills and proficiency levels.
 This is done by tracking each response from the learner, and dynamically adapting to learners’ performance levels.

-4. Is an LMS Required for Adaptive Learning?
+4. Is a Learning Management System (LMS) Required for Adaptive Learning?

-Any learning program that requires learner activities to be tracked needs to be hosted on an LMS.
+ANSWER: Any learning program that requires learner activities to be tracked needs to be hosted on a learning management system (LMS).
 So is the case with adaptive learning.
-But, the LMS needs to support adaptive learning by:
+The LMS supports adaptive learning by:

 • Being highly customizable